MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/binding-path.md

 ---
-title: "Binding Path"
+title: "Xamarin.Forms Binding Path"
-description: "Use data bindings to access sub-properties and collection members" ms.prod: xamarin ms.assetid: 3CF721A5-E157-468B-AD3A-DA0A45E58E8D ms.technology: xamarin-forms
+description: "This article explains how to use Xamarin.Forms data bindings to access sub-properties and collection members with the Path property of the Binding class." ms.prod: xamarin ms.assetid: 3CF721A5-E157-468B-AD3A-DA0A45E58E8D ms.technology: xamarin-forms